microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraNamedLocationPolicy.md

  [<CommonParameters>]
 ```

-## DESCRIPTION
+## Description

-This cmdlet allows an admin to get the Microsoft Entra ID named location policies.
+this cmdlet allows an admin to get the Microsoft Entra ID named location policies.
 Named locations are custom rules that define network locations, which can then be used in a Conditional Access policy.

-## EXAMPLES
+## Examples

 ### Example 1: Retrieves a list of all named location policies in Microsoft Entra ID